Cyt1xxx/Dev-journal-and-my-progress/README.md

 1) Explored Inheritance\polymorphism usage in theory, classmethods, staticmethods , wrappers , composition , class variables.
 Refactored a bit db logic classes.
 2) Few practise and was unaware to make changes, didn't know how to implement changes.
 3) Finally understood and explored wrappers

+18.09.2025-24.09.2025
+Was in vacation during this time lapse.
+Did some small refactoring before trip